wi11s/phase-3-mock-code-challenge-book-tracker/README.md

   - returns a collection of all the books published by the publisher that sponsors this villain :)

 - `Villain#hidden_weapon`
   - A little back story: big publishing companies have started to sponsor supervillains for some extra cash!
 These companies have agreed to help the supervillains by hiding secret weapons in their books!
-When this method is called, the secret weapons in the books published by the sponsor of this particular villain will be triggered and the readers of said books with be killed instantly (remove the readers' data from that database).
+When this method is called, the secret weapons in the books published by the sponsor of this particular villain will be triggered and the readers of said books with be killed instantly (remove the readers' data from the database).